-The term 'sheltered housing' is interpreted as self-contained housing units, not Old People's Homes or Nursing Homes that fall under use class C2 'residential institutions'.
-Some 'continuing care' communities may need to apply standards for both residential institutions and sheltered housing depending on the composition of the development.

-Within sheltered housing a distinction is made between units for the 'active elderly' (who may be as young as 55) and units for the 'frail elderly' which have the support of a warden and other staff.
+- 2.3.6 The term 'sheltered housing' is interpreted as self-contained housing units, not Old People's Homes or Nursing Homes that fall under use class C2 'residential institutions'.
+Some 'continuing care' communities may need to apply standards for both residential institutions and sheltered housing depending on the composition of the development. - 2.3.7 Parking at hostels for the homeless and other special needs groups and student parking will need to be considered on a case by case basis and be influenced by the need for car parking by staff and residents, the availability of other transport links and other site considerations. - 2.3.8 Within sheltered housing a distinction is made between units for the 'active elderly' (who may be as young as 55) and units for the 'frail elderly' which have the support of a warden and other staff.
 These have different parking standards.
 Schemes that cater for a mix of active and frail elderly (or that pitch their development at the market between these two groups) will need to provide somewhere between the two standards.